TelegraphResearch/TelegraphResearch/_posts/2014-09-25-pooled-ride-sharing.md

 ## Niche
 It is not uncommon to see pooled rides cost between $3 and $5 for door-to-door service in an urban environment, compared to comparable $6 to $8 for a dedicated car.
 One-way transit on public transit costs about $2 (SF Muni).

-Compared to public transportation, pooled ride shares are typically faster due to fewer stops and more comfortable due to fewer passengers.
-However, arrival time is less predictable - buses run on precise time schedules; ride shares make no estimates about arrival time.
+Compared to public transportation, pooled rideshares are typically faster due to fewer stops and more comfortable due to fewer passengers.
+However, arrival time is less predictable - buses run on precise time schedules; rideshares make no estimates about arrival time.

 ## Opportunity
-Due to the low price, pooled ride sharing becomes more feasible for commuters and thus more directly competes with public transportation.
-Attracting commuters brings recurring revenue, and hence will likely drive the growth of pooled ride sharing.
+Due to the low price, pooled ridesharing becomes more feasible for commuters and thus more directly competes with public transportation.
+Attracting commuters brings recurring revenue, and hence will likely drive the growth of pooled ridesharing.

-Pooled ride sharing primarily works in urban environments where fewer customers own cars or where parking is a significant expense.
+Pooled ridesharing primarily works in urban environments where fewer customers own cars or where parking is a significant expense.

 Business riders, for example those traveling to airports, are less likely to be cost-sensitive if they plan to expense the ride.
-Hence, they are unlikely to use pooled ride sharing.
+Hence, they are unlikely to use pooled ridesharing.

 ## Brand and Culture